MarcelGarus/server/blog/draft plum-types.md

 Note that the string has a very strict structure to it – every type has parentheses around it and even the `plum:(&)` type for the `plum:empty` variant is explicit.

 You might think working with strings would be really difficult.
-However, many algorithms working with types actually got easier.
+However, many algorithms actually got easier.

 ## Type Algorithms